 Miller says most places of worship use about 20 to 30 percent of their space on a regular basis and are looking for ways to make more use of it during the week, even if the gain isn’t necessarily financial.

-“The benefit for the spiritual institution is that they have the appetite to learn, engage and give back to the community,” he says.
+“The benefit for the spiritual institution is that they have the appetite to learn, engage, and give back to the community,” he says.

-And when faith leaders are willing, sometimes it’s a tougher sell to their congregations.
+But even when faith leaders are willing, sometimes it’s a tougher sell to their congregations.